dobrosketchkun/another_advanced_prompt_matrix/stand-alone_scripts/random_tags_prompt/README.md

 Downloads an image and create a txt file with all the tags.

-Usage:  # Only from gelbooru, danbooru, safebooru and e621
+Usage:  # Only from gelbooru, danbooru, safebooru, e621, and e926
 `python for_dataset.py "url-of-an-image"`
 `python for_dataset.py txt "txt-file-with-urls.txt"`